Skip to content

 February 26, 1915, State University, Lexington (UK) traveled to Tharpe Gymnasium in Louisville to play St. Andrews who doubled them up 50-25.

 Localtonians wish a Happy Birthday to Louisville native Tom Kennedy, born in 1927 as James Edward Narz.
-Tom’s brother Jack Narz was also a TV announcer.
-After a lunch meeting with his agent, James emerged as Tom Kennedy.
+Tom’s brother, Jack Narz, was also a well-known TV announcer.
+One day early in his career, James emerged as Tom Kennedy after a lunch meeting with his agent.

 On February 26, 1937, three days after President F. D. Roosevelt created the Cumberland National Forest; Senator Alben Barkley wrote the U.S. Secretary of Agriculture.
 The Senator suggested Daniel Boone National Park would be a better name for the new federal park.
 The long battle to change the name had begun.